 - Apply customer focused design and the Entrepreneurial Mindset to create and evaluate design prototypes that will solve problems

 - Use and select appropriate tools and technical skills to collect and analyze data from a variety of sources, to describe and predict the behavior of designs, and to justify design decisions based on appropriate models

 - Write technical project reports and give oral/multimedia presentations about their designs, which includes addressing how the design adds value from multiple perspectives (technological, societal, financial, environmental, etc.)

 - Apply project management skills to create and implement project plans and maintain and evaluate schedules and budgets for an engineering design

 - Be able to identify your motivations, strengths, and contributions within the field of engineering and critique your own skills and understanding through self-reflection

 What to expect in class

-Video lectures, readings, projects, interactive exercises, discussions, live meetings with the instructor, ePortfolio, and a final exam.
+Video lectures, readings, projects, interactive exercises, discussions, optional live meetings with the instructor, ePortfolio, and final exam

 Exams and grading